 All secondary systems are controlled through BMW's iDrive infotainment setup, which has evolved over the years from a bewildering complex unit to surprisingly simple and user-friendly system.
 Redundant controls on the steering wheel and dashboard provide alternate means of accessing the electronics.

 Setting the M4 part from the standard 4-Series is an M-specific instrument cluster, a sporty three-spoke multifunction steering wheel, sports seats and carbon fiber trim on the dashboard and on the center console.
 Naturally, liberal helpings of M badging are also part of the package.

 Standard and Optional Features

-Notable options include a head-up display, a front collision warning system, full LED headlights, and, on the performance end, lightweight and extra fade-resistant carbon ceramic brakes.
+Notable options include a head-up display, a front collision warning system, and, on the performance end, lightweight and extra fade-resistant carbon ceramic brakes.